Xiangyang1984/Pneumo-Typer/README.md

 This software is available at http://micans.org/mcl/

-## Test the pneumo-typer with Example Data
+## Test the Pneumo-Typer with Example Data
 Once Pneumo-Typer installation is finished, a small dataset in the **./test_data** directory can be used to test whether Pneumo-Typer (**pneumo-typer.pl**) can run on your system (**Linux/MacOS**) successfully or not using the command as below:

 	$ perl pneumo-typer -Ts T